-"And do not be conformed to this world, but be transformed by the renewing of your mind..."

-- Romans 21:2a
+"And do not be conformed to this world, but be transformed by the renewing of your mind..." - Romans 21:2a

 PE-Health contains two strands which are taught concurrently throughout the unit.
-The Health component of Mind & Body focuses on mental health and wellness, examining the way we look at ourselves, promoting good mental health and finding appropriate help.
-Students also examine the qualities essential to positive relationships.
-They discover how relationships change and develop, particularly as they move through adolescence, and how these connections help form an individual's personal identity.
-The nature of sexuality is explored as well as the implications of beginning more intimate relationships.
+The Health component focuses on mental health and wellness, examining the way we look at ourselves, promoting good mental health and finding appropriate help.
+Students also examine the qualities essential to healthy communities.
+They examine the health status of the nation and how our medical system works including the health promotion strategies government and non-government organisations engage in to improve community health.

-The PE strand of Mind & Body examines movement concepts, skills and strategies in the areas of Volleyball, Fitness, AFL and Disability Games.
+The PE strand of this semester examines movement concepts, skills and strategies in the areas of Volleyball, Lawn Games, Badminton and Disability Games.
 The theory topic, Fit to Dance, explores dance as an athletic pursuit by investigating how it can enhance the components of fitness.
 Students examine fitness levels of the general population and develop fun, simple and innovative ways to use dance to enhance personal and community fitness.

-PE-Health: Healthy Lives CORE + ELECTIVE SEM 2
+PE-Health: Fitness